MeteC/Filterit/README.md

 # Filterit
 Personal (public) portfolio work - code demonstration of a fully working app built in a reactive style.

-A reactive (RxSwift) app which allows the user to apply various filters to images pulled from the web and save their work to a local library, synced for the user in iCloud.
+A reactive (RxSwift-based) app which allows the user to apply various filters to images pulled from the web and save their work to a local library, then share with others.

-Created for iOS13.
-Note I'm using Storyboards rather than SwiftUI in this app.
+Created for iOS13+, using UIKit rather than SwiftUI.

-### Demonstrated tech:
+### Demonstrated tech list:
+- MVVM architecture
-- RxSwift
+- RxSwift (+ RxCocoa UIKit bindings)
+- CoreData
+- CoreImage
+- RESTful API prototype
 - JSON
-- RESTful API prototype
-- CoreData
-- CloudKit
+- Interface Builder Designables
-- et al.
+- Unit Testing